 1) Title page

 :In the title page, indicate the manuscript type (Original Article, Case Report, Review, etc.),specific area, title, institutional affiliation(s), name of the author(s), and the corresponding author’s name and contact information (zip code, address, phone and facsimile numbers, and e-mail address).
+However, if the author is a student or a minor, who does not have a degree, submit the the final affiliation, position, and year in school to the editorial board.
 If the authors are affiliated withdifferent institutions, their names and affiliations should be stated usingsuperscripts 1, 2, 3, etc., starting from the first author.
 A running title should be added if the title exceeds 30 characters in Korean or 40 characters in English, including spaces.
 Word count for the abstract is indicated.
 Information concerning sources of financial support and all potential conflict of interest should be placedas a footnote.

 An abstract is not required for Letters to the Editor.
 In the case of all the other types of manuscripts, the abstract should be written in English.
 The English abstract should be written in 250 words or less and include the following subheadings: Background, Methods, Results, and Conclusions.
 Each subheading should be summarized in 1 paragraph (Uniform Requirements for Manuscripts Submitted to Biomedical Journals.
 N Engl J Med 1997;336:309-15).
 For Case Reports, Brief Communications, Evaluation Briefs, Reviews, and Reports, the abstract is limited to 250 words in a single paragraph without the subheadings.
 Select 3 to 10 keywords in English and insert them below the abstract.
 Where possible,the keywords should match those in the Medical Subject Heading (MeSH) of Index Medicus(http://www.nlm.nih.gov/mesh/MBrowser.html